Current Board Members

 Dr. Robert Fleming is the Executive Director & Co-chair of the BC Council on Admissions and Transfer (BCCAT).
 Prior to being appointed BCCAT Executive Director and Co-chair in 2010, Dr. Fleming taught at various institutions in BC and served in faculty and administrative roles, including English department Co-chair, Dean of Humanities, and Associate Vice-President Academic.
 He is also one of several founding directors of the Pan-Canadian consortium on Admissions and Transfer, which was established in 2013 to further the work of credit transfer and student mobility across Canada.
 Over his career, he has contributed as a member of several provincial, national, and international post-secondary committees, organizations, and projects.
 His scholarship includes presentations and publications on literature and composition, curriculum development and review, post-secondary policy and systems, and organizational cultures.
 Dr. Fleming holds Bachelor of Arts and Master of Arts degrees from the University of British Columbia, and a Doctorate from Simon Fraser University.

-Tony Loughran is Assistant Deputy Minister, Ministry of Advanced Education, Skills and Training.
+Tony Loughran is Executive Lead, Ministry of Advanced Education, Skills and Training.